bamanzi/favmenu2-pv/README.md

-# FavMenu2 patched version #
+# FavMenu3

-FavMenu2 stores a list of your favorite folders, and let you quickly jump to them within system dialogs (Open/Save, Browse For Folder, Office2003 dialogs), Console (cmd.exe), Windows Explorer and Total Commander.
+FavMenu3 stores a list of your favorite folders, and let you quickly jump to them within system dialogs (Open/Save, Browse For Folder, Office2003 dialogs), Console (cmd.exe), Windows Explorer and Total Commander.

 ![screenshot](http://att.newsmth.net/nForum/att/TotalCommander/45716/754)

-Original Author: Miodrag Milic

-Download the orignal version: <http://www.totalcmd.net/plugring/TC_FavMenu2.html>
+It is based on the code of [Miodrag Milic's FavMenu2](http://www.totalcmd.net/plugring/TC_FavMenu2.html ).

 ## About this fork ##

 This version has the following enhancements:

-* Fix support for Total Commander > 7.0
+* Fix support for Total Commander >= 9.0
+* Add support for explorer of Windows 7/10/11
+* Add support for open/save dialog of Windows Vista/7
+* Add support for Double Commander >= 0.9.6
+* Add support for Xplorer2 (lite) & XYplorerFree
+* Add support for WinSCP
+* Add support for 7zFM
 * Add support for GNU Emacs, XEmacs & MicroEmacs-jasspa
 * Add support for mintty/rxvt on Cygwin/Msys (only SetPath, no GetPath)
-* Add support for explorer & open/save dialog of Windows Vista/7
-* Add support for
-* Add menu item 'Copy current path'
-* Add menu item 'Command Prompt Here'
 * For unsupported applications/dialogs, try to parse window title to get current path
+* Add some actions for 'current path': 'Copy current path', 'Command Prompt Here', 'Open in File Manager'

-If you have any question about this fork, please concat me <http://bitbucket.org/bamanzi>
+If you have any question about this fork, please concat me <http://github.com/bamanzi/favmenu2-pv>

 ## Usage ##